zivomri/evidence-training/README.md

 ## 3. Running the build workflow {#run-build-workflow}

-In this secrion we will run the build workflow for the first time and review the results.
+In this step we will run the build workflow for the first time and review the results.

 1. Navigate to the build workflow, and run it.
 2. Review the build summery and see which steps and resources were created as part of the workflow.